-It’s one of my favorite unofficial days of the year: the first chili recipe!
-This Instant Pot Vegetarian Chili made with canned beans, sweet potato, quinoa, and a rainbow of southwest spices is more than deserving of this year’s #1 spot.
-It’s rich and hearty, strikes an ideal balance between spicy and sweet, and, thanks to the Instant Pot, cooks in minutes instead of hours.
+While this time of year can seem gray, cold, and dark, this Instant Pot Vegetarian Chili is the exact opposite!
+It’s made with convenient canned beans, fresh sweet potato, quinoa, and a rainbow of southwest spices.
+It’s bold, colorful, and spirit-boosting, and thanks to the Instant Pot, it cooks in minutes instead of hours.

 If a single recipe concept could be extended to an entire food group, chili would have my top vote.
 With all of its delicious potential and recipe variations, from Crock Pot White Chicken Chili to Healthy Turkey Chili to Paleo Chili (another Instant Pot chili recipe), it’s a meal I never grow tired of creating or eating.

 Chili can feed a crowd if you need it to and tastes fabulous leftover if you don’t.